Sourcemap Explorer

 Bundle analysis tools

-`source-map-explorer` or `webpack-bundle-analyzer` can tell you package composition of a specific bundle.
-Useful when you have the `.map` on disk; slower than the extension for casual use.
+`source-map-explorer`, `webpack-bundle-analyzer`, `esbuild --analyze`, `bundlephobia` — all give you package composition of a specific bundle.
+Useful when you have the `.map` on disk and want a visual treemap of bytes-per-package; slower than the extension for casual use because they require a per-bundle setup pass and do not natively span multiple chunks.

-For sites without sourcemaps, you're guessing — and usually only catching the top-N libraries with runtime signatures.
+For sites without sourcemaps you're guessing — and usually only catching the top-N libraries with runtime signatures (window globals, console messages, recognisable error strings).
+The categorical detectors (Wappalyzer, BuiltWith, WhatRuns) all work this way and converge on the same 15-30-package answer.
 No complete list is possible without the map.

 Troubleshooting